sachagavino/nmgc-2.0/README.md

 dev: use it at your own risks.

 ## News
+[14.04.2026]: **major change** The code now generates a single output file abundances.out, instead of one per timestep.
+The abundances per timestep are inside the single file.
+If the run fails between two timesteps, then only the complete sets of abundances are stored in the file so it is readable in any case.
+This change is meant to facilitate dada handling (sometimes the user may need to work with hundreds of models).
+Also, it is also recommanded not to work with the ascii files and work with the binary file instead.
+A Python package (astroMUGS) was specifically built to easily read, write, and plot this output file.

 [22.03.2026]: **fix** In ``ode_solver.f90``, changed `IWORK(6) = 2000` to `IWORK(6) = 10000` to increase the first-step MXSTEP, because in
 disk models it is common to hit the cap on the first step on certain spatial points.